odennav/terraform-aws-vpc-kubespray/README.md

      ```

     This bash script copies SSH keys to private ec2 instances and updates Ansible inventory.
 Host inventory file edited and kubectl installed.

-    Change directory to your local kubespray repo and execute cluster playbook to deploy kubernetes cluster.
+    Finaly, change directory to your local kubespray repo and execute cluster playbook to deploy kubernetes cluster.

     ```bash